DemmyDemon/paradise-area/README.md

     -- are transparent, it will not attempt to draw invisible lines and polygons. fade = 100,

+    -- Same as fade, but for individual walls.
+Overrides fade.
+    -- Defaults to zero (disabled) as it's expencive to do.
+    -- A positive value here will force a bunch of calculations *per point*, even -- in cases where fade= would render the area entirely invisible.
+Handle with -- care.
+    wallFade = 0,

     -- For performance reasons, the algorithm to determine if you are inside or -- outside the area is rather naive, and has relatively low presicion.
     -- It was either this, or limit it to convex polygons!